 - If you haven’t cooperated with CICA fully.
 This means you need to respond to queries from the CICA as soon as possible, update them with any change of circumstances, inform them of anything that could affect the claim, you fail to attend a medical assessment, or you exaggerate your injuries.

 - If your actions before the crime contributed to it occurring.

 - When you have unspent criminal convictions, in general, this means that the more serious a crime you’ve convicted in the past, the more likely it is that your payment can be withdrawn or reduced.

 The CICA consider all cases based on the scheme’s criteria.
 That means an assessor will consider your claim and the evidence you’ve supplied to determine whether you’re eligible to receive compensation and how much you might be entitled to.

 In some cases, where you’re unhappy with the outcome, you might want to appeal the outcome of your claim; it can be sent back for re-assessment by a more senior member of the CICA team.
 You should bear in mind that the criminal injuries compensation maximum payout or the decision might not be changed.

 Our advice is that you should consider letting one of our specialist personal injury solicitors help you prepare your case to try and ensure enough supporting evidence is submitted and that the application is filed correctly.

 Ensuring that you file an application to the CICA scheme is important because if you forget something, you won’t be able to claim again after your initial case is settled.
 Therefore, we’d advise speaking with a member of our team for advice on your options.

 As mentioned earlier, you should apply within the relevant time limit.
 For adult cases, this is generally a 2-year period.
-For cases involving children under-18, the CICA recommendation is to claim as soon as possible but they will consider them later on.
+For cases involving children under-18, the CICA recommendation is to claim as soon as possible, but they will consider them later.

 Calculating Compensation For CICA Criminal Injury Claims